First Statistical Detection of MgII-traced Cool Gas Outflows with JWST Towards Cosmic Dawn: Introduction

-The advent of the James Webb Space Telescope \citep[JWST,][]{Gardner2006} is revolutionizing the study of high-redshift galaxies.
-With its unprecedented sensitivity and near-infrared spectroscopic capabilities, JWST/NIRSpec provides high-quality spectra that are essential for outflow studies, free from the bright atmospheric sky background that hampers ground-based observations.
-This enables the detection of rest-frame optical features like \ion{Na}{1} D at high redshifts for the first time \citep[e.g.,][]{Belli2024, Cresci2023, Davies2024, Kehoe2025}, and allows for the use of consistent rest-frame UV tracers like \ion{Mg}{2} across a vast cosmic timeline ($z \sim 1-10$).
+JWST/NIRSpec enables the detection of rest-frame optical features like \ion{Na}{1} D at high redshifts for the first time \citep[e.g.,][]{Belli2024, Cresci2023, Davies2024, Kehoe2025}, and UV tracers like \ion{Mg}{2} across a vast cosmic timeline ($z \sim 1-10$).
 The ability to assemble large spectroscopic samples of typical galaxies at these early epochs finally opens the door to characterizing the statistical properties of outflows and establishing crucial scaling relations that link outflow properties to intrinsic galaxy parameters, such as stellar mass and redshift.

 JWST also opens a new frontier for testing galaxy formation theories in the early universe.
 Recently, new models have been proposed to explain the surprising abundance of luminous galaxies observed by JWST at $z \gtrsim 10$.
 One prominent example is the ``feedback-free starburst" (FFB) model \citep{Dekel2023, Li2024}.
-This model posits that at the high gas densities and low metallicities prevalent at Cosmic Dawn, the star formation timescale can become shorter than the delay time for stellar feedback from supernovae and stellar winds.
+This model posits that at the high gas densities and low metallicities prevalent at cosmic dawn, the star formation timescale can become shorter than the delay time for stellar feedback from supernovae and stellar winds.
 This could lead to a highly efficient, bursty mode of star formation, fundamentally different from the self-regulating feedback processes observed at later cosmic times.
 The physical properties of galactic outflows—such as their velocities, equivalent widths, and scaling relations with galaxy properties—serve as direct probes of the underlying feedback mechanisms.
-By statistically characterizing outflows towards Cosmic Dawn, we can test the predictions of models like the FFB and determine whether a shift in the nature of feedback indeed occurred in the early universe.
+By statistically characterizing outflows towards cosmic dawn, we can test the predictions of models like the FFB and determine whether a shift in the nature of feedback indeed occurred in the early universe.